Fireinfern/tournament-backend/README.md

 Just replace the `<Name of the Property>` for the required field

 > :warning: **Update this file if more things are needed in the .env file**

+# Basic Design

+## Tournament System

+Construct an Web App that displays tournaments on a grid.
+Each tournament must have fixed number of players, this will be either 16 or 8.

+The tournament will have a number of rounds depending of the number of players.
+For 16 it will be 4 rounds, and for 8, 3.

+## Front End

+The fron end must have 3 basic pages in the nav bar:
+* Home -> This will work as a basic landing page
+* Login -> For Auth
+* Tournaments -> Displays the tournaments

+Then we need secondary pages like:
+* Add Tournament
+* Edit Tournament
+* Confirmation for deletion
+* Edit Rounds
+* Create Player
+* Select Winners